davetang/learning_r/the_whole_game/README.md

 In addition to converting roxygen special comment into the R-specific format, the call to `document()` updates the `NAMESPACE` file, based on `@export` tags found in roxygen comments.
 The export directive in `NAMESPACE` is what makes a function available to a user after attaching a package via library(package).

+8. With a minimum viable product, use `install()` to install a package into your library.
+After installation is complete, we can attach and use the package like any other package.